Build a SvelteKit Markdown Blog

 export default config

-I’m going to add some posts in /src/posts.
+Let’s add some posts in /src/posts:

 src/posts/first-post.md